svinniks/pl-json-store/README.md

 END;
 ```

-Now, provided that the last example has returned `v_id = 12345`, it is possible to get the whole value or to refer to a property using the syntax shown below:
+Now, provided that the last example has returned `v_id = 12345`, it is possible to get the whole object or to refer to it's property using the statements listed below:

 ```
 SELECT json_store.get_string('#12345.hello')